meetkabeershah/meetkabeershah.github.io/about.md

 This is my [avatar](https://gravatar.com).

 I started writing this blog for a more selfish reason - to track the way I think.
 To refer back and re-inforce the commitments I make.
+To sum up what I learn and avoid making a philosophy shit.